frcdesign/FRCDesign.org/docs/mechanism-examples/drivebase/swerve/index.md

     ---

-    A drivebase using MK4i swerve modules.
-Punched tubing used for the whole frame, various electronics mounted to the bellypan and other parts of the drivebase.
+    A drivebase featuring a unique frame cutout for an UTB intake

     [:octicons-arrow-right-24: 6328 Crescendo Drivebase](6328_2024_dt.md)